pers2022/cnp/README.md

 - authorities such as police are not helping.
 Quite the opposite, I have been arrested under absurd circumstances.
 - under extreme surveillance
 - privacy and information are disclosed for fun and for facilitating stalking, harassment and assualts.
-- frequently get drugged or put under various effects with other means
+- frequently get drugged or put under various effects with other means.
+- Already sustained quite some damages.
+More than half a year since the last major damage to my respiratory system, still coughing every day.
+Quite sure that my long-term health is still getting damaged subtly almost every day.
 - cannot get any proper information, not even some very basic information about my situation.
 Cannot get proper responses anywhere.

 ---